 When Invincible entered the solar system, the pirates were already out in force.
 Dozens of ships from the vast raiding fleet, plus their fast-attack vessels, and the Walrus, stood ready.
-Invincible, in deviance of standard naval doctrine, flew at the head of the formation, which maneuvered very aggressively towards Motoro.
-Weapon systems fully charged, torpedo and missile ports open.
+Invincible, in deviance of standard naval doctrine, flew at the head of the formation, which maneuvered towards Motoro, with weapon systems fully charged, torpedo and missile ports open.

 The standoff was tense.
 The task force reached orbit over Motoro and spread out in a defensive posture, while Invincible launched drones to retrieve the cargo.
 The launch necessitated lowering shields, thus rendering the ship marginally vulnerable.

-In the after-action report, it was highlighted again and again that the first salvo came from a pirate ship.
-One of the fast-attack stealth vessels of the common Bounty design.
-The age of the gun and the state of its repair made it unable to damage Invincible's hull, but this did not matter.
-They had fired on a Crimson Blade ship, and Invincible responded with the full force of her weapons.
+In the after-action report, it was highlighted again and again that the first salvo came from a pirate ship: one of the fast-attack stealth vessels of the common Bounty design.
+The age of the gun and the state of its repair made it unable to damage Invincible's hull, but they had fired on a Crimson Blade ship, and Invincible responded with the full force of her weapons.

-The entire engagement lasted around for hours, owing mostly to an attempt at taking back the Walrus.
-This was largely done for show, a demonstration that they "had tried" before rendering the warship no longer combat-capable.
-The honor of decommissioning Lainy Maru was given to her sister ships, who positioned themselves for a single gun strike on the disabled vessel.
+The entire engagement lasted hours, owing mostly to an attempt at taking back the Walrus, in a demonstration that the pirates "had tried" before rendering the warship no longer combat-capable.
+The honor of decommissioning Lainy Maru was given to her sister ships, who positioned themselves for a strike on the disabled vessel.